wcarc-on/wcarc-site/minutes/minutes202205.md

 The Director was absent.

 ### President's Report
 - As it was announced that the Corkery Community Center would not be available due to renovations, we have decided to rent the Kinburn Community Center as the venue for our VHF Contest.
 We will have a large, clear area to set up our equipment.
-We have already visited the site at a couple of occasions for planning purpose.
+We have already visited the site at a couple of occasions for planning purposes.

 ### Show and tell
 None.

 ### Old Business
-- VHF/UHF Beacons: We received an authorisation from the DARC officers to move the Club beacon to the Diefenbunker.
+- VHF/UHF Beacons: We received an authorization from the DARC officers to move the Club beacons to the Diefenbunker.
 We notified them that we would first tackle the VHF contest in June, and then redirect our focus to the beacon move.
 - ARRL VHF contest in June: The sub-committee will meet during the latter part of this meeting to further coordinate the preparation of the event.
 The details of the contest meeting will not be reported here.

 ### New Business
-None
+None.

 ### Ask the Club
 No questions were asked.